 - Click OK.
 The encoding functions are now

 available for use in the report.
 In this example, Code128 function is used.
 Complete lists of available functions are listed below.

 - The encoding functions are added as expressions to the appropriate

 field.
 Right-click the empty area below the Barcode ID field and

-Because there is no graphical means to enter these functions,
+Because there are no graphical means to enter these functions,

 the information must typed into the Expression: area of the